samayunPathan/Flask-RestfulApi-Postgres/README.md

 ## Project Description

-This project is a RESTful API built with Flask for user management.
-It provides functionality for user registration, authentication, password management, and user administration.
-The API follows OpenAPI standards, uses JWT for authentication, and is documented using Swagger.
+This project is a Flask-based RESTful API designed for user management.
+It includes features for user registration, authentication, password management (including forgot and reset password functionality using tokens), and user administration.
+The API adheres to OpenAPI standards, utilizes JWT for secure authentication, and is fully documented with Swagger.

 ## Table of Contents